 Formal value or template parameters may be declared lazy using the @lazy modifier.
 The behaviour of lazy parameters is defined in clause 3.1, definition of lazy values or templates.
 See examples in clause 5.4.1.1.

 Formal value or template parameters may be declared fuzzy using the @fuzzy modifier.
 The behaviour of lazy parameters is defined in clause 3.1, definition of fuzzy values or templates.
 See examples in clause 5.4.1.1.

+Formal value or template parameters that are declared lazy or fuzzy can be additionally declared deterministic using the @deterministic modifier.

 NOTE 2: The actual values of component variables used in the delayed evaluation of a lazy or fuzzy parameter may differ from their values at the time, when the parameterized function or alstep was called.